-Gone are the days when a bowl of jelly, birthday cake, pass-the-parcel and musical chairs would be all that’s needed for the perfect children’s party.
+Gone are the days when basic kids party venues, a bowl of jelly, birthday cake, pass-the-parcel and musical chairs would be all that’s needed for the perfect children’s party.
 The stakes have been raised and the pressure is on.
-Not only are we expected to spend hours researching the perfect party setting, food, games and outfits on Pinterest and submit awesome photos to Instagram but we feel obliged to hold a party that’s on trend!
-So in an attempt to take the pain out of party-planning, we thought we’d put together our top ten of the latest trends in parties for 2018 to help you get through one of the biggest challenges of parenthood!
+Not only are we expected to spend hours researching the perfect kids party venues, food, games and outfits on Pinterest and submit awesome photos to Instagram but we feel obliged to hold a party that’s on trend!
+So in an attempt to take the pain out of party-planning, we thought we’d put together our top ten of the latest trends in parties (as well as idea for kids party venues) for 2018 to help you get through one of the biggest challenges of parenthood!

 1. Science and Slime parties; science party companies run age-related, interactive games so children can make gooey DIY slime, amazing bubbles and colour-changing potions.
 According to Primary Times these parties engage young minds with a combination of thrilling demonstrations, wacky experiments and plenty of hands-on activities.
 They’re great fun (if a little messy) and educational.